|Carla Juri as painter Paula Modersohn-Becker|

 Now comes Christian Schwochow's Paula: the story of Paula Modersohn-Becker, first female painter to have a museum devoted solely to her work.
 Rilke met her at the Worpswede artist colony in 1900 and quickly fell in love.
 Becker, however, was engaged to Otto Modersohn, and Rilke became attached to Paula's friend, sculptor Clara Westhoff.
 Both couples soon married, but Modersohn-Becker and Rilke remained confidantes until her death in 1907.
 (The two conducted an extensive correspondence, edited by Eric Torgersen.)

-The accounts of Rilke in the two films dovetail nicely: Kablitz-Post's focuses on Rilke in Berlin from 1898 to 1900; Schwochow's picks up his relationship with Modersohn-Becker about that time.
-(Julius Feldmeier plays Rilke in the first film, Joel Basman has the role in the second.)
+The accounts of Rilke in the two films dovetail nicely: Kablitz-Post's focuses on Rilke in Munich and Berlin from 1897 until 1900; Schwochow's picks up his relationship with Modersohn-Becker about that time.
+(Julius Feldmeier plays Rilke in the first film; Joel Basman portrays the poet in the second.)

 |Paula Modersohn-Becker's portrait of Lee Hoetger, 1906|